ambarish-prakash/hotelapp/DesignDocument.md

 # Future Implmentation
 These are a mix of features to be implemented now / considered for the future:
+- System integration tests, that test the actual running of jobs.
+Can be setup with redis in git testing pipeline for the sidekiq jobs.
 - Image deduplication using advanced techniques such as embeddings or phashes
 - Deletion currently does not work.
 If hotels are removed from a source, its RawHotel object in the DB is not removed.
 - If possible check to see if source URLs could be queried with timestamp, to only fetch latest updates